YunDuanFei/LVX/README.md

 <img src="docs/fig1.png">
 </p>

 (a) Visualization of different NN approaches with rigorous δ falsification. (b) The ROA estimated by our method is significantly larger than the LQR.
+"SOS4" indicates that the highest order of the SOS-estimated Lyapunov function is a fourth-order polynomial.

 <p align="center">
 <img src="docs/fig2.png">